About Our School

 The UAB School of Nursing offers innovative bachelor's, master's, and doctoral programs.
-Among these are the state’s only PhD in Nursing and joint Doctor of Nursing Practice (DNP) degrees, more than 15 specialty and/or subspecialty nurse practitioner and clinical nurse specialist majors, dual degree options, advanced nursing executive majors in administration and informatics, and an Accelerated Master's in Nursing Pathway (AMNP) program for students who already have one degree.
-Some courses are taught completely in a distance-accessibleformat, where students can complete course requirements without traveling to the campus and some courses have online content combined with live, on-campus sessions.
+Among these are the state’s only PhD in Nursing degree and a Doctor of Nursing Practice (DNP) degree which offers BSN, MSN and Nurse Anesthesia Pathways, more than 15 specialty and subspecialty nurse practitioner tracks, dual degree options, advanced nursing executive majors in administration and informatics, and an Accelerated Master's in Nursing Pathway (AMNP) program for students who already have one degree.
+Some courses are taught completely in a distance-accessible format, where students can complete course requirements without traveling to the campus and some courses have online content combined with live, on-campus sessions.

 Through the school’s Pan American World Health Organization (PAHO)/World Health Organization (WHO) Collaborating Center for International Nursing and the Sparkman Center for Global Health, students and faculty are exposed to interdisciplinary clinical and research opportunities on UAB's campus and across the globe.
 Students and faculty find their work is strengthened through partnerships with one of America’s best academic health-science centers, presenting exceptional clinical resources and experiences.
 UAB’s nursing legacy is found in the more than 15,000 alumni who live and work throughout the United States and the world.
 Our graduates serve as expert clinicians, executive nurse leaders, deans and directors of nursing programs, nurse scientists, faculty, advanced-practice registered nurses, university presidents, board members and other professional leaders.